lordastley/readable/README.md

 * Add embed configuration page.
 * Make configuration page parse GET variables via JavaScript, for completely static, easy to host anywhere-ability.
 * Consolidate script configuration (base URLs, etc) into one location.
-* Update embedded HTML in bulk-[timestamp].js.
+* Update embedded HTML for embed in bulk-[timestamp].js.
     * Retain link to original source, add author's name & link to cc license to comply with cc-by-nc-sa license.
-    * Update problem report link to point to github issues tracker.
 * log.js is a stub, and does not actually do anything.
 Looks like it is used for tracking / stats parsed from server logs.
 Perhaps remove calls to it.
-* Remove hit/fetch on non-existant browser base CSS file, when selected.
+* Fix multiple insertions of identical Google Font stylesheet links when applying Readable to a page multiple times.
 * Combine multiple Google Font stylesheet requests into a single one, to reduce network calls.
 * Perhaps add Google Font API suport to dynamically query available fonts in setup page / allow any valid Google Font in custom font box.